 Almond Butter Brownies

 This is one of those recipes that took me a long time to perfect but the final recipe was really worth all the effort and the two jars of almond butter I went through in the recipe testing process (not ideal if you are on a student budget).
 I honestly think these brownies taste better than ‘normal brownies’.
 My initial intention was to use chickpeas to make the brownie batter because in the past I have made cookies with chickpeas and I really liked them, however, I didn’t enjoy the results.
-Next, I used dairy free butter but I didn’t really like that either.
+Next, I used dairy free butter, but I didn’t really like that either.
 I then tried a mixture of coconut oil and almond butter and it turned out perfectly, however, I then got overly excited and tried to take it out of the pan before it had properly cooled and I broke it.
 I finally repeated the recipe and added icing also made with a mixture of almond butter and coconut oil.
-Who know that combination would make such a delicious butter substitute?!
+Who knew this combination would make such a delicious butter substitute?!
 These brownies are soft and gooey and when paired with creamy chocolate icing and almond butter they are just perfect!

 Sorry for rambling, I just wanted to share the realities of recipe testing.
 I always see other bloggers posting that they are ‘recipe testing’ but they only make the recipe once and that seems crazy to me, especially in baking!
 Anyways, let’s get on with the recipe!